LibreShark/sharkdumps/n64-xplorer.md

 # N64 Xplorer 64

-_NOTE: Xplorer and Xploder refer to the same product.
+_NOTE: "Xplorer" and "Xploder" both refer to the same product.
 Blaze was inconsistent with their branding and used both names interchangeably._

 Published in Europe by Blaze.

+## Shells

 <a href="/assets/photos/n64-xplorer64-green-front-3328.png"><img src="/assets/photos/n64-xplorer64-green-front-200.png" alt="Front side of an Xplorer 64 (green label)"></a>
 <a href="/assets/photos/n64-xplorer64-orange-front-3328.png"><img src="/assets/photos/n64-xplorer64-orange-front-200.png" alt="Front side of an Xplorer 64 (orange label)"></a>